Internet-Draft CoAP pubsub December 2024

 The current version of this document contains a substantial contribution by Klaus Hartke's proposal [I-D.hartke-t2trg-coral-pubsub], which defines the topic resource model and structure as well as the topic lifecycle and interactions.
 It also follows a similar architectural design as that provided by Marco Tiloca's [I-D.ietf-ace-oscore-gm-admin].

-The authors would like to also thank Marco Tiloca, Carsten Bormann, Hannes Tschofenig, Zach Shelby, Mohit Sethi, Peter van der Stok, Tim Kellogg, Anders Eriksson, Goran Selander, Mikko Majanen, Olaf Bergmann, David Navarro, Oscar Novo and Lorenzo Corneo for their valuable contributions and reviews.
+The authors would like to also thank Marco Tiloca, Francesca Palombini, Carsten Bormann, Hannes Tschofenig, Zach Shelby, Mohit Sethi, Peter van der Stok, Tim Kellogg, Anders Eriksson, Goran Selander, Mikko Majanen, Olaf Bergmann, David Navarro, Oscar Novo and Lorenzo Corneo for their valuable contributions and reviews.

 Contributors